tedklin/dynamical/docs/design.md

 - *type: function template*
 - This function implements continuous-time plant discretization as taught in [EECS16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/).
     - This method uses the eigenbasis (which isn't guaranteed to be real even if your matrix is real) for diagonalization.
 At first I tried to optimize for cases where the eigenbasis actually is real to avoid the overhead of *std::complex*, but it became a long struggle with the Eigen library's type deduction/conversion rules.
 I ended up just sticking with *std::complex< double >* for everything, so all DiscretePlant instances created by this function have a complex double Scalar type regardless of what ContinuousPlant is passed in.
+- TODO:
-- TODO: overload with an implementation that doesn't rely on an invertible eigenbasis?
+    - overload with an implementation that doesn't rely on an invertible eigenbasis?

 ### trajectory/

 #### trajectory/trajectory.hpp
+- *namespace dynamical::trajectory*
+- *type: abstract class template*

 #### trajectory/min_energy.hpp
+- *namespace dynamical::trajectory*
+- *type: class template*
+- TODO:
+    - Not reliable at the moment!
+Need to figure out if I implemented soemthing wrong or if this method just doesn't play well with certain system characteristics.